jimolayinka/Logistics-Performance-Analysis-/README.md

 ### Thank you for reading,

-#### You don't want to miss out on insightful recommendations for your datasets, now let discuss yiur business concern.
+#### You don't want to miss out on insightful recommendations for your datasets, now let discuss your business concern.
 I am here to make it decision easy making